WordPress Multisite User Management

 - Author (publish, add, edit, delete, upload)

-- Editor (publish, add, edit, delete, upload their and others’ posts and moderate comments)
+- Editor (the user role editor can publish, add, edit, delete, upload their and others’ posts and moderate comments)

 - Administrator (manage plugins and themes, add, edit, and delete users, manage posts, pages, and uploads)

 But there is a new User Role to consider when it comes to WordPress Multisite: The Super Admin.
-Remember, with Multisite you have many subsites within your network.
+Remember, with Multisite you have many subsites within your network setup.
 The Super Admin has Administrator-level access to them all, as well as the ability to add new sites and manage network-level settings.
-Since this user has access to all settings network-wide, you should be very careful when considering who has Super Admin privileges.
+Since this user has access to all settings network-wide, you should be very careful when considering who has Super Admin privileges on your Multisite network.
 You can still add other users as an Administrator to every subsite, without giving them Super Admin access to edit the network settings.

 This is one of the common reasons you might choose to use a Multisite configuration: if users need to be registered for all subsites at once, Multisite makes this process easy.